Duke Ferdinand of Brunswick-Wolfenbüttel: Later career

-After the war, he was honored by other sovereigns, and he received the rank of field marshal and a regiment from the Austrians.
+After the Seven Years' War, he was honored by other sovereigns, and he received the rank of field marshal and a regiment from the Austrians.
 During the War of American Independence, there was a suggestion, which came to nothing, of offering him the command of the British forces.
 He devoted most of the small income he received from his various offices and the rewards given to him by the allied princes to compensate those who had suffered in the Seven Years' War.

 The estrangement of Frederick and Ferdinand in 1766 led to the duke's retirement from Prussian service, but there was no open breach between the old friends, and Ferdinand visited the king in 1772, 1777, 1779 and 1782.
 Ferdinand retired to Brunswick and his castle of Vechelde, where he occupied himself in building and other improvements.
 He became a patron of learning and art, and a great benefactor of the poor.
 He died on 3 July 1792.

 The merits, civil and military, of the prince were recognized by memorials not only in Prussia and Hanover, but also in Denmark, the states of western Germany and England.
 The Prussian memorials include an equestrian statue at Berlin 1863.